 The Inspectional Services Department issues building permits to qualified individuals to do repairs, alterations, new construction, or demolition in the City.
 The cost of permits is based on the estimated cost of the project: \$20 per thousand, with a \$50 minimum.
 Building permits for the construction of three residential dwelling units or less is \$15 per thousand.
-Building permits are used to fund Inspectional Services (27,754,250) and Community Development (\$10,245,750).
+Building permits are used to fund Inspectional Services (\$24,754,250) and the Housing Department (\$10,245,750).